 ‘The Germans invaded and took over the Island.’

-I tried to imagine the scene in 1941 fifty years earlier when the Battle of Crete was being waged during WW2.
+I tried to imagine the scene in 1941 fifty years earlier. when the Battle of Crete was being waged during WW2.
 The war in Europe had been progressing badly for the Allies.
 Greece had fallen and the battle for North Africa was in progress.
 Crete, occupied by the British was in a strategic position.
 It was still a third world country with poor rocky roads, an economy based on small hold farming with a homogeneous people mainly Greek Orthodox living on the land.
 The main cities of Heraklion and Chania were still relatively simple collections of one and two storey buildings.
 Over a four-week period this quiet peaceful backwater under the jurisdiction of Greece would have been transformed into a battlefield.
 I sat staring out to sea.
 It didn’t seem possible.

 ‘Are you all right?’
 Joanna asked.
 ‘Shall I go on?
 It gets very upsetting, ‘Yes go on,’ I said.